stevenxchung/OMSCS-Notes/CS 6750 - HCI/CITI Training/CITI Training.md

 ## International Studies

 When it comes in international studies researchers should reference the The _Council for International Organizations of Medical Sciences (CIOMS) International Ethical Guidelines for Health-related Research Involving Humans_ which reflect the changes, advances, and controversies that have marked biomedical research ethics in the last two decades

+## Internet-Based Research - SBE

+The greatest risk of harm to subjects taking part in social and behavioral sciences research is the inadvertent disclosure of private identifiable information that could damage their reputations, employability, insurability, or subject them to criminal or civil liability.